nanobug8/SIMPY_DoS/README.md

   N >> SSLConnections in parallel

 Varying this values, you can see differents results on the simulations.
-Note that time of CPU depends on Cypher Algorithm.
+Note that time of CPU depends on Cypher Algorithm and the CPU itself

 You can check https://vincent.bernat.ch/en/blog/2011-ssl-dos-mitigation (https://github.com/vincentbernat/ssl-dos)
-to get more detailed info for the simulation.
+to get more detailed info for your simulation.